The Dishman Family of Virginia

 Citations

-1. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, King George County, Virginia.
-James Dishman Sr. names his son William Dishman.
+1. [S133] James Dishman will (25 Nov 1790), Will Book 2, page 271, County Clerk's Office, James Dishman Sr. names his son William Dishman.

 2. [S159] Berryman Lineage Charts, online http://pages.prodigy.net/berryman2/_wsn/page9.html, downloaded 4 Jan 2003.
 Berryman Lineage Chart 4.
 Hereinafter cited as Berryman Lineage Charts.

-3. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, From 1985 to 1993, letter, William A. Hagey to James D. Dishman, dated 30 Dec 1986.
+3. [S182] Dishman-Hagey Correspondence, compiled by Keith Dishman, from 1985 - 1993, letter, William A. Hagey to James D. Dishman, dated 30 Dec 1986.
 States that "While on the Monroe subject, I should tell you that Rachel (Piper) Monroe’s will (not recorded in Will Book in Westmoreland) was found among loose papers by George H. S. King.
 I received copy of will from Va.
 Historical Society, which does in fact name “ANNE DISHMAN” as daughter of Rachel – i.e., Anne Monroe who, about 1765, married Wm.
 Dishman (ca. 1740-1810), son of James Dishman (1712-1800).".

-4. [S346] Genealogical papers, Hagey, William Anderson, (ca. 1940-1998), Box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5"|| cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
-106, names son James Dishman, son William Dishman, daughter Ann Bryant, granddaughter Ann Monroe Massey, and daughter Mary Massey, reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia.
+4. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), reference no. Mss1 H1227 a FA2, Box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5"|| cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
+106, names son James Dishman, son William Dishman, daughter Ann Bryant, granddaughter Ann Monroe Massey, and daughter Mary Massey.

-7. [S346] Genealogical papers, (ca. 1940-1998), box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5", cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
+7. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5", cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
 106, names son James Dishman, son William Dishman, daughter Ann Bryant, granddaughter Ann Monroe Massey, and daughter Mary Massey.

 Ann Monroe1